-What is the government contract fraud and procurement investigation process?
+What is the government contract fraud investigation process?
 By understanding the basic rules of engagement, federal contractors can minimize criminal liability and hefty fines.

 By Theodore Watson, Esq.
 The procurement fraud investigation process often starts at the contracting officer (CO) level either during the award or performance stages.
 Under FAR Part 3, if the CO suspects that the contractor violates the required standard of conduct, violation by the contractor of FAR 52.203-16, Preventing Personal Conflicts of Interest, the contracting officer shall contact the designated agency legal lawyer for advice and/or recommendations on a course of action.